 Sanjiv Parmar, KC has been a practicing lawyer since 2011, serving clients in Calgary and the surrounding areas.
-With extensive experience across a broad range of legal areas, Sanjiv’s experience includes domestic violence, child welfare, child representation, family law, protection orders, criminal law, immigration and refugee claims, personal injury, employment and human rights, regulatory law, civil law (land lord and tenant disputes), as well as appeals and adjudications.
+In 2024 he was recognized by the government of Alberta with his King's Counsel (KC) designation.
+With extensive experience across a broad range of legal areas, Sanjiv’s experience spans child welfare and child representation, family, domestic violence and protection orders, criminal, immigration and refugee matters, personal injury, human rights, employment, regulatory, civil litigation, including landlord-tenant, construction, professional and banking, wills and estates, appellate matters, mediations, arbitrations, and adjudications.

-Sanjiv holds multiple mediation designations, including Registered Family Mediator (RFM) and Certified Comprehensive Family Mediator (Cert.CFM), and has been trained in several mediation styles.
-He is on the roster list of mediators for both the Alberta Family Mediation Society and for Family Mediation Canada.
-Additionally, he is a roster mediator for family, support, and child protection matters.
+Sanjiv has hundreds of hours of mediation training and has completed the Arbitration and Alternative Dispute Resolution Certificate program.
+He holds multiple mediation designations, including Registered Family Mediator (RFM) and Certified Comprehensive Family Mediator (Cert.CFM), and has been trained in several mediation styles. in addition, he hold a Qualified Arbitration (QArb) designation.
+He is on the roster list of mediators for ADR Institute of Canada, ADR Institute of Alberta, Alberta Family Mediation Society, and for Family Mediation Canada.
+Additionally, he is a roster mediator for government family, support, and child protection matters.
 Sanjiv has successfully mediated hundreds of disputes.

 Drawing on his comprehensive experience and qualifications, Sanjiv helps clients achieve voluntary, mutually agreeable resolutions across all types of disputes, and areas of the law.
-He is fluent in Punjabi and proficient in Hindi, which further enhances his ability to serve a diverse client base.
+He is fluent in Punjabi, proficient in Hindi, and growing in his proficiency in French, enabling him to serve a diverse client base.

 Our mediation services provide a structured, supportive environment in which each party can clearly express their interests and concerns.
 This process promotes open, honest dialogue and facilitates the development of mutually acceptable solutions.
 We are available to mediate files in both Alberta and British Columbia.